-For God alone my soul in silence waits; truly, there is my hope.
+For God alone my soul in silence / waits; truly, there is my / hope.

-God alone is my rock and my salvation, my stronghold, so that I shall not be shaken.
+God alone is my rock and my sal-/ vation, my stronghold, so that I shall not be / shaken.

-In God is my safety and my honor; God is my strong rock and my refuge.
+In God is my safety and my / honor;

-Put your trust in God always, O people; pour out your hearts before the One who is our refuge.
+God is my strong rock and my / refuge.

-Those of high degree are but a fleeting breath; even those of low estate cannot be trusted.
+Put your trust in God always, O / people;

-On the scales they are lighter than a breath, all of them together.
+pour out your hearts before the One who is our / refuge.

-Put no trust in extortion;
+Those of high degree are but a fleeting /breath; even those of low estate cannot be / trusted.

-in robbery take no empty pride; though wealth increase, set not your heart upon it.
+On the scales they are lighter than a / breath, all of them to-/ gether.

-God has spoken once, twice have I heard it, that power belongs to God.
+Put no trust in extortion; in robbery take no empty / pride; though wealth increase, set not your heart up-/ on it.
+God has spoken once, twice have I / heard it, that power belongs to / God. (to 2nd half of chant)

-Steadfast love is yours, O God, for you repay everyone according to their deeds. •
+Steadfast love is yours, O / God, for you repay everyone according to their / deeds.